airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 because it spells out exactly how the address will be computed.
 However, but the order of operands in Intel syntax can be confusing.

-Where to Go for More Information {.unnumbered}
+Where to Go for More Information
 ================================

 Intel has a set of comprehensive guides to their processors.
 These are